Are you looking for way to increase your chances of being approved for car finance?

 How can I increase my chances of being approved for car finance?

 Improve your credit score

 One of the best ways to increase your chances of being approved for car finance is to firstly look at your credit file.
 Checking out your credit score means you can see exactly what the lenders will be looking at when they receive your application.
 It also gives you an opportunity to correct anything that might be wrong on your credit file.
-You can find this online through websites like Experian, Equifax, Clear Score or Credit Karma (previously Noddle).
-If your credit score is poor you should follow our top tips to improving your credit score.
+You can find this online through websites like Experian, Equifax, Clear Score, or Credit Karma (previously Noddle).
+If your credit score is poor you should follow our top tips for improving your credit score.

 Don’t miss payments on your household bills or any other financial commitments, such as a mobile phone, before you apply for car finance.
-If you do have defaults, unfortunately the damage has been done to your credit file already, so try and continue paying towards payments that are still up to date.
+If you do have defaults, unfortunately, the damage has been done to your credit file already, so try and continue paying towards payments that are still up to date.
 Keep up with these payments to avoid defaulting on them, as this will only make your credit score worse.